ChuchuBlack/cafe-sales-data-cleaning-mysql/README.md

 # Cafe Sales Data Cleaning (MySQL Project)

-This project demonstrates a beginner friendly approach to cleaning messy real-world sales data using only basic MySQL.
+This project demonstrates a beginner friendly approach to cleaning messy real world sales data using only basic MySQL.

 ## What I Did